-- 34. The proposal has not provided any information or size specifications of the off road parking space however this is existing to the dwelling with a dropped kerb serving the area.
-The parking standards state that HMOs must provide one parking space, therefore the proposal is considered to comply with policy. - 35.
-Cycle provision for 6 bikes is required for this application.
-The consultation response from the Local Authority Highway Officer deemed the principle of a 6 bike cycle store to be acceptable.
-Details will be secured via condition. - 36.
-The car parking spaces and cycle storage area provided is in line with the policy requirements CS16, CS18 and BCP Parking Standards SPD (2021), which is considered acceptable.
+- 34. The proposal has not provided any information or size specifications of the off-road parking space however this is existing to the dwelling with a dropped kerb serving the area.
+The parking standards state that HMOs must provide one parking space, therefore as the proposal is supplying two parking spaces it is considered to comply with policy. - 35.
+Cycle provision for 6 bikes is required for this application, no information supporting this has been provided.
+However, the consultation response from the Local Authority Highway Officer deemed that this is acceptable subject to pre-occupation condition requiring the submission of cycle parking information. - 36.
+Policy BAP8 states that HMOs must not give rise to highway safety concerns or exacerbate on street parking pressure.
+The proposal would provide both off-road vehicular and cycle parking in accordance with the requirement of the adopted Parking SPD.
+It should also be noted the site is located in a highly sustainable location close to Christchurch Road where a good level of local amenity, shops and

+- good public transport connections are available.
+The site is also relatively close to Pokesdown train station. - 37.
+The car parking spaces and cycle storage area provided is in line with the policy requirements of BAP8, CS16, CS18 and BCP Parking Standards SPD (2021), which is considered acceptable.